 Mistake 4: You set the Auto Invest function entirely wrong

-Now you are probably asking yourself: How do I set the Auto Invest function correctly for me?
-Especially for beginners this seems like a big hurdle, but actually it is quite simple.
+Now, you are probably asking yourself: How do I set the Auto Invest function correctly for me?
+Especially for beginners, this seems like a big hurdle, but actually, it is simple.

 In this context, no country should make up a large percentage of your portfolio.
 As a simple rule of thumb, no country should account for more than 25% of your investment, which is at least 4 countries.

 If there are loans brokered on the platform through loan originators, you should make sure that the loans from a single loan originator represent only 10% - 15% of your total investment.
 This is equivalent to 7 to 8 loan providers.